-So how big of a difference can a fever have on your breathalyzer results?
-Well, a number of studies on the subject have shown that a one degree centigrade change in body temperature (about a 1.8 degree change in Fahrenheit), can change a breathalyzer test result by anywhere from 6.5% to 9%.
+So, how big of a difference can a temperature have on your breathalyzer results?
+Well, several studies on the subject have shown that fevers can affect breathalyzers with even a one-degree centigrade change in body temperature (about a 1.8-degree change in Fahrenheit), changing a breathalyzer test result by anywhere from 6.5% to 9%.

 That can easily push what would normally be a BAC of 0.07% over the legal limit of 0.08%.
 This increase in BAC is even more problematic for minors, as a juvenile can get a DUI for having a BAC of even 0.01%.
 If you had even a mild fever when you took a breathalyzer test, this could be critical information to your attorney.

 The BAC increase from a fever is particularly significant when you consider that many cold remedies contain alcohol -some up to 25%.
 If you are a smaller-sized individual and you took a cold medication to treat your symptoms, you could even be charged with a DUI without ever having consumed an alcoholic drink.
 You’re also more likely to be affected by the alcohol in cold medicine while sick because most people tend to eat less while they’re not feeling well, which means you will absorb the alochol more quickly and absorb more of it overall.

 Even if your medication doesn’t contain alcohol, many can still negatively impact your ability to drive.
 Remember that you can still get a DUI for taking cold or flu medicines that affect your driving ability, even if your BAC is 0.00%.

 You’re More Likely to Get Pulled Over When Sick